Composition: Digital intellectual property, online civility, online instructional design, oral response to student writing

-Originally a specialist in Medieval Literature, Joyce Johnston transitioned to computer-based instruction early in her 28-year career at George Mason.
+Originally a specialist in Medieval Literature, Joyce Johnston transitioned to computer-based instruction early in her 32-year career at George Mason.
+She is ucurently part of a 2-year grant to develop open educational resources for teaching research in GMU's composition program.
 She has served the Composition program as a QEP First-Year Adopter and English 302M Pilot Instructor as well as a faculty mentor in Integrating Technology into Advanced Composition.
 In Fall 2014, she served on committees to create an evaluation rubric for online courses and to write a reflection tool on faculty portfolios for Students as Scholars/QEP.
-She also presented at Mason's 2013 Teaching and Learning Conference with Larissa Olesova.
+In university service, she presented at Mason's 2013 Teaching and Learning Conference and has been invited to return for 2018.
+In addition, she gave workshops for the Stearns Center for Teaching and Learning and the Osher Lifelong Learning Institute.

 Joyce has published in the International Journal of Technology, Knowledge and Society, The International Journal of Science in Society, Business Communication Quarterly and Proceedings of the 2d Annual Conference on Teaching in the Community Colleges.
-In the last year, she has presented on intellectual property and civility issues at The Association for the Advancement of Computing in Education's EdMedia conference in Tampere, Finland, the annual conference of the Society for Information Technology and Teacher Education, NV, Las Vegas, and the America Association of School Librarians in Hartford, CT.
-She is currently serving a three-year term on the Executive Committee for the EdMedia annual conferences, held alternately in Europe, Canada and the U. S.
+In the last year, she has presented on intellectual property and civility issues at The Association for the Advancement of Computing in Education's EdMedia conference in Amsterdam, the annual conference of the Society for Information Technology and Teacher Education in Alexandria, VA, the annual conference on Computers in Libraries in Crystal City, VA and the Virginia Association of School Librarians annual meeting in Williamsburg, VA.
+She is currently serving on the Executive Committee for the EdMedia annual conferences, held alternately in Europe, Canada and the U. S.

 Public and Persona: Constructing an Online Voice for Professionals presented at the International Conference of Technology, Knowledge and Society in Bilbao, Spain, and appearing in Volume 7 of the Society's journal in November 2011.